aveekpatra/renko-app/docs/API_REFERENCE.md

 # 🔌 API Reference

-**For AI Development**: Complete Convex backend implementation with 35 functions across 8 files.
+**For AI Development**: Complete Convex backend implementation with 41 functions across 10 files.

 ## 🚀 **FULLY IMPLEMENTED BACKEND**

 All APIs are now fully implemented and integrated with the frontend.
 TypeScript compilation is complete with proper system field validation.
 Schema migration from boards→projects completed successfully.
+Google Calendar integration with OAuth and automated sync fully implemented.

 ### **Projects API (convex/projects.ts)** ✅ **3 Functions**